Standing-Storm/MindOverMatter/README.md

 GAINING POWERS

 At the moment, the only way to gain psionics is to pick a profession that starts with them (or debug them in).
 Eventually I want to add ruined Project PHAVIAN test sites that contain matrix crystals which grant powers on exposure.

+WAIT, STAMINA?

+I realize it's a bit counterintuitive that taking Indefatiguable or mutating mouse will make you a better psychic, but this was the best solution I could think of for compatibility.
+There's no way to implement cooldowns for individual powers and I don't want to use mana and make it regenerate very fast for psychics because that breaks compatibility with every single magic mod out there.
+Fatigue would also fit but it's not currently possible to use it as a spell power source, so until that's an option or there's a way to make a custom power pool, Stamina it is.